Quasi-Framelets: Robust Graph Neural Networks via Adaptive Framelet Convolution: The Model based on Quasi-Framelets

 \subsection{The Quasi-Framelet Transform}

-Our idea will follow the basic Framelet theory, however we will work backwards.
-Rather than looking for scaling functions from the finite filter banks in spatial domain, we aim to directly construct the spectral modulation functions in the spectral domain.
+Our idea follows the basic Framelet theory, however, we work backward.
+Rather than looking for scaling functions from the finite filter banks in the spatial domain, we aim to \textbf{directly construct the spectral modulation (or filtering) functions in the spectral domain}.
 The starting point is from the necessary conditions for signal decomposition (Fourier transform) and reconstruction (Inverse Fourier transform).